Financial-Times/ft-frontend-build/README.md

 * `copyIncludeList` *[]*: List of files and directories to include when copying static assets to the built app.
 Accepts standard globbing patterns.
 Remember that any directory with the name `assets` will already be copied to your built assets directory by default. paths beginning with a './' will be relative to the project root.
 Paths beginning with oter characters will be looked for in the bower directory.
 * `bowerPolyfills` *[]*: Paths to polyfills installed via bower.
 Note that e.g. `event-listeners/EventListener.polyfill.min.js` will be copied to `js/polyfills/event-listeners.js` in the built app
 * `srcPolyfills` *[]*: Paths to polyfills not installed via bower.
 Note that e.g. `src/path/vendor/es6-promises.js` will be copied to `js/polyfills/es6-promises.js` in the built app
 * `watch` *{}*: Configuration to be passed in to grunt-contrib-watch.
-By default ft-frontend-build's `watch` task watches for changes in all scss and js files in your bower or src directories
+By default ft-frontend-build's `watch` task watches for changes in all scss and js files in your bower or src directories.
+To override these behaviours simply define properties here called 'scss' or 'js', or to add new watches choose additional names
 * `templating`: Configuration object for constructing your app's templates when they require origami modules' templates.
 The `type` property (currently only accepting the value 'hogan-express') specifies the templating system you are using, and the remaining properties specify options for parsing the templates

 #### Hogan-express templating options